Our verdict

 The Rivera 2 is too flexible

-To check this, we looked at the lab data: oh wow, it is 2x more flexible than the average shoe!
-We needed a force of 13.6N to flex it, while the average force needed is 29.5N.
+Looking at the lab measurement, we were astonished - the Rivetra 2 is 2x more flexible than the average shoe!
+We needed as little force as 13.6N to bend the shoe, while the average force needed is 29.5N.

-Our subjective tests have confirmed this: Rivera 2 scored 1/5 (1 being the most flexible) on our tests, both for longitudinal and torsional flexibility.
+Our manual tests also confirmed this: the Rivera 2 scored 1/5 (1 being the most flexible) on our tests, both for longitudinal and torsional flexibility.

 This is especially noticeable for recovery runs and anything slower.
-During landing, the heel feels very firm, and the ground feel is more pronounced, which can be bothersome.
-One runner even said, "I felt a bit dull and tired in these."
+During landing, the heel feels very firm, and the ground feel is more pronounced, which can be bothersome and even dull.

 Uphill run in Rivera 2